 A total solar eclipse is a rare event.
 Even when it happens, you can only see it from certain locations and for a short period of time.
 So how do you photograph a solar eclipse?

-Knowing how to capture eclipse images well in advance is key.
-This article will show you how to photograph a solar eclipse and bring home great images of this rare phenomenon.
+Knowing how to photograph a total solar eclipse well in advance is key.
+This article will show you how to bring home great images of this rare phenomenon.

 What Is a Solar Eclipse?

 A solar eclipse is when the Moon comes between the Earth and the Sun, blocking the Sun at least partially.
 Eclipses depend on the relative location of the Earth, Moon, and Sun.